 During the late 1990s, Boeing appeared to be firing on all cylinders and its prospects were bright.
 However, another bout with production delays and cost overruns surfaced.
 In 1997, it incurred hefty charges, and share profits fell to $0.63 for the year, down from $1.42 in 1996.
 Soon after, it launched a large restructuring effort, which consisted of workforce reductions and the production stoppage of several aircraft, among other initiatives.
 These initiatives proved successful and Boeing closed out the 20th Century in good financial shape.

 The Chicago-based manufacturer and Dow component remains a fixture in the aerospace/defense industry.
 It operates through two business segments: Commercial Aircraft and Defense, Space, and Security.
 Boeing is one of only two world producers of large commercial aircraft.
-Popular Boeing models include the 737, 747, 757, 767, and 777.
+Popular Boeing models include the 737, 747, 757, 767, 777, and 787, which was delivered on September 26, 2011, after years of production and testing delays.
+The 787, which utilizes cutting edge technology and new, lighter materials, is in great demand, as noted by its hefty backlog.
 In addition, after years or production and testing delays, on September 26, 2011, it delivered the first 787 Dreamliner.
 This plane, which utilizes cutting edge technology and new, lighter materials, is in great demand, as noted by its large backlog.

 Boeing also remains a major defense and space contractor of military aircraft and hundreds of other air, land, and sea products ranging from missiles to logistical services.
 It is a major service provider to NASA, and operates the International Space Station and space shuttle.
 The company possesses customers in more than 90 countries and, in terms of sales, is one of the largest U.S. exporters.
 As mentioned, it has its fingers in a lot of pies, which should help it remain on the forefront of the aerospace/defense industry as we move deeper into the 21st Century.